NCAR/python-tutorial/source/tutorials/yourfirst.rst

     The "Read data from CU Boulder
-    Weather Station data file . . ." describing the utility of the function and the list of parameters are standard information included in a docstring.
+    Weather Station data file . . ." describing the utility of the function and the list of parameters are standard information included in a docstring, but there is no requirement.
+Everything between the triple quotes is essentially a comment that you can write and format any way you want.

     This new file is a *module*.
 Modules are simply files containing Python code, meant to be called